RSS3-Network/REPs/REPs/REP-20.md

 In our tests, NEAR DA has shown to be the most cost-effective solution for the VSL, with a cost per block of \~\$0.0054 (higher than the claim but still remains the lowest).

-### Conclusion
+## Rationale

-Based on these findings, this REP proposes to integrate NEAR DA as the DAL, to leverage the advantages of NEAR DA and to align with the ongoing development of the Network.
+Based on the above findings, this REP proposes to integrate NEAR DA as the DAL, to leverage the advantages of NEAR DA and to align with the ongoing development of the Network.
 At the same time, the Whitepaper will be updated to reflect the changes.

-## Rationale

 The proposed adjustment will reduce: